RogerCastillo877/Angular-PanelAdmin/README.md

 ## Logout

 Create a method to clean token from local storage, set NgZone to works with libraries not propies to angular for example to navigation like this case.

+## Set update user info

+Create a component and use it to update info of user

+ng g c pages/profile --skipTests -is

+## Implement a service to upload images

+ng g s services/fileUpload --skipTests

+User fecth to upload the images